 Please watch for a dehydrator to dehydrate your harvest when your budget allows.
-It’s easy to use, and fruit slices that are dehydrated make great snacks!
-Dehydrating apples is easy, How To Dehydrate Apples
+They’re generally pretty easy to use, and fruit slices that are dehydrated make great snacks!
+Dehydrating apples is particularly easy, How To Dehydrate Apples

-Tarps can be used to cover your supplies from the elements, to drag heavier objects, and also as a handy shelter.
+Tarps can be used to cover your supplies from the elements, to drag heavier objects, and also as a handy shelter if needed.

 15. Duct Tape